 The Encyclopedia of Islam informs us that amputating the hands of thieves was introduced into Arabia by a pagan named Walib bin Mughirah.
 Ancient societies maimed criminals as punishment because they didn’t have prisons or reform schools where criminals could be kept or modified to become useful to the society.

-In modern societies, criminals like thieves, can be psychologically analysed and helped.
-Allah’s law of amputating hands has outlived its usefulness.
-Besides, people are no longer stigmatised for having a cut hand, since some health or accident problems could warrant amputation.
+Allah’s law of amputating hands has outlived its usefulness since people are no longer stigmatised for having a cut hand, since some health or accident problems could warrant amputation.
 Muhammad and his Allah couldn’t see beyond their time.

 Amputation changes nothing because stealing comes from the heart (Mark 7:21-23).
-This is why in Bible Christianity, the solution to theft and other sins is a changed nature.
 When a person is regenerated and becomes “a new creature” in Christ, rather than stealing, he would find fulfillment in “working with his hands” and giving to others (2 Cor 5:7, Eph 4:28).
 That Muhammad couldn’t deal with sin in a relevant or wise way proves that he was negatively influential to mankind.

 The Quran tells us: “Travel in the land and see the end of those who rejected the Truth [Islam]” (16:11).
 Yes, today we see the lands of these rejecters flourishing in milk and honey while the lands of the accepters are lined with starving beggars, torn apart by wars and have become faeces-strewed deserts.

 We see Muslims fleeing the hardships and backwaters in their own lands to study, shop and seek medical care in kafirland – and also to indulge their baser instincts in the pubs and strip clubs.